okpy/jassign/docs/notebook-format.md

 # Notebook Assignments with Embedded Solutions and Tests

-The following specification for embedding tests into a Jupyter notebook has the following characteristics:
+The following specification for embedding tests into a Jupyter notebook has these characteristics:

 1. Each test is a cell with the expressions or statements to be evaluated.
 The expected output of the test is the output of the cell.